 At 15 months

 The health care provider will ask questions about your child.
 He or she will observe your toddler to get an idea of your child’s development.
-By this visit, your child has likely reached some of these developmental milestones.
+By this visit, your child has likely reached several developmental milestones.

 At 18 months

 During this visit, you’re probably going to hear that you should prepare for the “terrible twos” and how to deal with your child’s behavior.

 Your child’s doctor, for this visit, will probably want to know how your child’s language skills are progressing, ask if your child is mastering running and climbing, and prepare you for the onslaught of words you’ll probably start to hear as your child soaks up new information all the time.